 At 3% HM cut-off the Resource covers an area which is 8.5km long and between 3km and 6.5km wide and remains open in most directions.
-The mineralisation occurs as a thick, broad sheet-like body striking northwest, extending from surface to a maximum modelled depth of 155m.
-The average depth to the top of mineralisation is 21m and the average mineralised thickness is 45m (Figures 3-5).
+The mineralisation occurs as a thick, broad sheet-like body striking northwest, extending from surface to a maximum depth of 1.55m.
+The average depth to the top of main body of mineralisation is 36m and the average mineralised thickness is 38m (Figures 3-5).
 The deposit is flat-lying along the north-eastern flank, but the dip steepens to 4 degrees along the south-western flank.
-Around 31% of the total resource area occurs within 6m of surface.
+Around 30% of the total resource area occurs within 6m of surface.

 At 7.5% HM cut-off the Resource covers an area about 7.5km long by 2.5km to 6.5km wide, and remains open to the north and south.
 This higher grade mineralisation is enclosed within the 3% cut-off Resource envelope, but has a north-south long axis orientation which is oblique to the regional strike.
-The high grade mineralisation extends from surface to a maximum modelled depth of 125m.
-The average depth to the top of the high-grade mineralisation is 36m and the average mineralised thickness is 15m (Figures 3-5).
-Approximately 40% of the >7.5% resource area is within 15m of surface.
+The high grade mineralisation extends from surface to a maximum modelled depth of 126m.
+The average depth to the top of the high-grade mineralisation is

+35m and the average mineralised thickness is 16m (Figures 3-5).
+Approximately 26% of the >7.5% resource area is within 15m of surface.

-The Resource includes the results of 565 samples which were analysed to determine the HM assemblage.
-The analytical method used a combination of screening, magnetic separation, Qemscan and XRF.
-The method was developed following mineralogical trials guided by earlier bulk sample metallurgical testwork.
+The Resource includes the results of 702 samples which were analysed to determine the HM assemblage, representing 69% of the metres drilled within mineralisation.
+The analytical method used a combination of screening, magnetic separation, QEMSCAN and XRF.
+The method was developed following mineralogical trials guided by bulk sample metallurgical test work.

-At a 3% HM cut-off, the HM assemblage of the Resource is 8.9% zircon, 2.9% high-titanium leucoxene, 3.7% leucoxene and 28% ilmenite for a total VHM component of 43%.
-Process testwork has shown that the valuable heavy minerals can be recovered using standard mineral sands processing techniques.
+At a 3% HM cut-off, the HM assemblage of the total Resource comprises 8.3% zircon, 2.7% high-titanium leucoxene, 3.1% leucoxene and 28% ilmenite for a total VHM component of 42%.
+Process test work has shown that these valuable heavy minerals can be recovered using standard mineral sands processing techniques.